 When medication is taken incorrectly or at the wrong time an adverse drug event could occur.
 An adverse drug event is a medication error, allergic reaction or overdose from medication.
 The more prescription drugs a person takes, the more likely the risk of an adverse drug event is to occur.
 Proper medication management is key.
 In-home caregivers are there to help the patient comply with the medication regime.
 They assist by reminding seniors about medications at the correct time each day.
 If there is an adverse event, the caregiver is there to call for help.

 One of the most important things a caregiver can do for your loved one is provide them with healthy and nutritious meals that meet the recommended dietary guidelines specific to their condition.
 In addition to preparing meals, caregivers can teach patients how to make healthier meal choices by reading the labels and nutrition information on packaged or prepared foods.

 5. Assisting with Making and Keeping Follow-up Appointments

 Making appointments with physicians after being discharged is extremely important.
 Patients don't always realize the significance of following up with their primary care physician or a specialist after discharge within the recommended period of time.
 In-home caregivers can help make the appointments with the proper doctors and ensure the patient gets to the appointment.

 At Caring Senior Service, our expert staff is comprised of extremely knowledgeable, friendly, and trusted professionals who take pride in helping your loved one manage their daily activities.
-For more information on how an in-home caregiver can reduce the risk of hospital readmission for your loved one, please feel free to contact us.
+For more information on how an in-home caregiver can reduce the risk of hospital readmission for your loved one, please contact your local Caring office.